christophgil/ZIPsFS/INSTALL.md

 <details><summary>MS-Window</summary>

-ZIPsFS file system can be exported via SAMBA such that the file system can be visited with a Windows PC.
+A ZIPsFS file system can be exported via SAMBA such and the file system can be visited with a Windows PC.
-ZIPsFS could also be installed on a Windows system in  WSL.
+    ZIPsFS can`` also be installed on a Windows system in  WSL.

 ### Problem: Files that are not listed in the parent are not accessible